stends2001/EpiBible/docs/04-R-fundamentals.md

 ## [1] "hellothere!"
 ```

+Do you see the difference? `paste()` by default concatenates two strings with a space in between them, which `paste0()` does not do.

 ## Special datatypes
-Besides the basic types of variables mentioned below, R also supports some special datatypes:
+Besides the basic types of variables mentioned above, R also supports some special datatypes:

 | Type    | Description                         | Example                 |
 | ------- | ----------------------------------- | ----------------------- |
 | Date    | Calendar date                       | `as.Date('2025-08-01')` |